NZ Market: NZUs skyrocket on price ceiling, cap news

-New Zealand carbon allowances rose a massive 15% in Friday trade as yesterday’s news on the future market emissions cap and plans to lift the fixed price option from next year pushed prices to record highs.
+New Zealand carbon allowances rose a massive 15% on Friday as yesterday’s news on the future market emissions cap and plans to lift the Fixed Price Option from next year pushed prices to record highs.

-New Zealand carbon allowances rose a massive 15% in Friday trade as yesterday’s news on the future market emissions cap and plans to lift the fixed price option from next year pushed prices to record highs.
+New Zealand carbon allowances rose a massive 15% on Friday as yesterday’s news on the future market emissions cap and plans to lift the Fixed Price Option from next year pushed prices to record highs.

 A Carbon Pulse subscription is required to read this content.
 Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
 Click here for details.